paripon123/Paripon-Thanthong-Portfolio/README.md

 # Project 1 : NYC Real Estate Price Prediction
   [Project Link](https://github.com/paripon123/NYC-Real-Estate-price-prediction)
   - Overview
     In this project, the goal is to implement a model for predicting the price of real estate in New York City by apply multiple machine learning methods and discovery of an insight information of real estate market trend to predict sale value in the future.

 # Project 2 : Credit Card Fraud Detection
   [Project Link](https://github.com/paripon123/Frauds-Detection-Project)
   - Overview
+    In this project, the goal is to apply machine learning techniques on a predictive model to see how accurate they are in detecting whether a transaction is a normal payment or a fraud.

 # Project 3 : Movie Recommender System (Class Project / Team)
   [Project Link](https://github.com/paripon123/DSC-478/blob/master/FinalProject_MLmodels%20(1).ipynb)
   - Overview
     This project showcases the findings from a movie recommender system built as part of the final project for DSC478.
 Initially, the user is shown the top 50 movies based on the IMDB weighted score and IMDB popularity.
 The user picks 5 movies that they have seen before and rates them out of 10.
 The recommender system is built using these algorithms: Term Frequency-Inverse Document Frequency, Singular Value Decomposition, Cosine Similarity and K nearest Neighbors.
 It then performs bagging based on majority vote to find the best movie recommendations based on the different results from the various algorithms.
 The algorithm then returns the top 10 movie picks for the user.
 The various algorithms and their recommendations are then evaluated.
   - Team Member : @ Paripon Thanthong @ Yili Lin @ Harsha Puvvada

 # Project 4 : Airbnb Data Analysis (Class Project)
    [Project Link](https://github.com/paripon123/DSC-540/blob/master/Final%20Project%20540.ipynb)
   - Overview